Guts/mkdocs-rss-plugin/docs/configuration.md

 ### Reference RSS feeds in HTML meta-tags

-To facilitate the discovery of RSS feeds, it's recomended to add relevant meta-tags into the pages `<head>`, through template customization in `main.html` :
+To facilitate the discovery of RSS feeds, it's recommended to add relevant meta-tags into the pages `<head>`, through template customization in `main.html` :

 ```html
 {% extends "base.html" %}